 Additional anti-PD-1 drugs are also linked to type 1 diabetes, including avelumab (Shibayama et al. 2019) and durvalumab (Mengíbar et al. 2019).
-In addition, atezolizumab has also led to type 1 diabetes, in a patient who also tested positive for islet antibodies (Honoki et al. 2019) and in an older woman (Nishioki et al. 2020).
+In addition, atezolizumab has also led to type 1 diabetes, in a patient who also tested positive for islet antibodies (Honoki et al. 2019) and in others (de Carlos et al. 2023; Nishioki et al. 2020).
 Two people have developed ketoacidosis and autoantibody-negative diabetes after starting sintilimab as well (Huang et al. 2021; Wen et al. 2020).
 And also durvalumab (Lopes et al. 2020).
 A combination of nivolumab and cabozantinib as well (Homma et al. 2022), nivolumab and ipilimumab (Stathi et al. 2023), and a combination of doxorubicin and cyclophosphamide (Miyabayashi et al. 2023).

 Doctors are wondering if they can predict in advance who might be at risk of developing diabetes after immunotherapy.
 One lab did a genetic analysis on a patient who took ipilimumab and nivolumab and developed rapid-onset type 1 diabetes (ketoacidosis, positive autoantibodies, no detectable beta cell function).
 This patient did not have a genetic risk of type 1 diabetes, so genetic testing may not be useful (although larger studies would be helpful here) (Lowe et al. 2016).
 Further studies are also analyzing if genetic differences may play a role in the response to these drugs (e.g., Matsumura et al. 2018), and if the treatment can be altered to help deal with this problem (Del Rivero et al. 2019), or how to monitor for these effects (Grimmelmann et al. 2021).